joeldavidson1/sudoku_solver/README.md

 All the code is condensed into one file, this was for automation purposes during the marking process.

-In order to improve this program further I would separate the HumanPlay and ComputerPlay classes into their own files .
-I would also add further sudoku boards and allow the user to choose which sudoku board they would like to play.
+In order to improve this program further I would separate the HumanPlay and ComputerPlay classes into their own files.
+I would also implement more sudoku boards and allow the user to choose which sudoku board they would like to play.